 Four University of Notre Dame faculty members will launch the 2006 John A. Berges Lecture Series in Business Ethics on Sept.
 5 (Tuesday) with a panel discussion titled “Freedom on the Internet and the Ethical Responsibility of IT Companies in China.”

-The presentation, which is free and open to the public, will take place at 7 p.m. in the Jordan Auditorium in Notre Dame’s Mendoza College of Business.
-It will be moderated by Patrick E. Murphy, professor of marketing and co-director of the Institute for Ethical Business Worldwide, and will feature Rev. Oliver Williams, C.S.C., associate professor of management and director of the Center for Ethics and Religious Values in Business; Jerry Langley, professional specialist in the Department of Finance; and John Russell, a former executive at Wall Street investment firm Salomon Brothers.
+The presentation will take place at 7 p.m. in the Jordan Auditorium of the Mendoza College of Business.
+It will be moderated by Georges Enderle, O’Neil Professor of International Business Ethics, and will feature Lionel Jensen, chair and associate professor of East Asian languages and literatures; David Clairmont, assistant professor of theology; and Rev. Oliver Williams, C.S.C., associate professor of management and director of Notre Dame’s Center for Ethics and Religious Values in Business.

-The remainder of the series, with all lectures scheduled to take place at 7 p.m. in the Jordan Auditorium, is as follows:
+The remainder of the series, with all lectures at 7 p.m. in the Jordan Auditorium, is as follows:

-The Berges Lecture Series, sponsored by the John A. Berges Endowment, is presented by the Center for Ethics and Religious Values in Business and the Institute for Ethical Business Worldwide.
-More information is available on the Web at www.nd.edu/~cba/BergesLectureSeries.
+The Berges Lecture Series is presented each fall by Notre Dame’s Center for Ethics and Religious Values in Business and Institute for Ethical Business Worldwide.